AlexRogalskiy/samples-fabric-shop/README.md

-# Sample Pet Store [WIP]
+# Sample Fabric Shop [WIP]

-This is a sample application of a Pet Store.
+This is a sample application of a Fabric Shop (a distributed e-commerce application).

 ## Pre-requisites